banaas/NFT-Preview/README.md

-# NFT-Preview
+# NFT Preview Card Component
-I created an NFT Component Preview, with the use of both HTML and CSS.
+This is an NFT Component Preview, which demonstrates my skills of HTML and CSS.